 Our environmental intensity metrics provide us with meaningful targets against which to measure our business operations' energy usage.
 We measure our Scope 1 and 2 market-based emissions per terabyte (TB) of data traffic generated as we run our networks and customers use our services.
 This calculation reflects internet protocol (IP) based data traffic from fixed broadband services, such as web browsing, IP streaming of video and voice services, from all of our market operations that we can reliably measure.
-Approximately 60% of our total revenue in 2020 was IP based.
+Approximately 60% of our total revenue in 2021 was IP based.

 Currently, our intensity calculations do not take into account data traffic generated through non-IP-based and non-cable services.
-These services include analog television, asymmetric digital subscriber line
+These services include analog television, asymmetric digital subscriber line (ADSL) and others.

-(ADSL) and others, because power consumption does not reflect the actual traffic generated by customers through use of these services.
 We intend to convert all non-IP based services to IP-based over the next 10-15 years.
 As we migrate to full IP, our intensity metrics will reflect an increasing proportion of our total services, eventually covering our entire service offerings.

-In 2020, our GHG emissions intensity was calculated on the basis of Scope 1 and 2 market-based emissions per TB of actual data traffic generated from all of our market operations.
+In 2021, our GHG emissions intensity was calculated on the basis of Scope 1 and 2 market-based emissions per TB of actual data traffic generated from all of our market operations.
 In previous years, some estimates were required to be made as actual data was not readily available.
 These estimates were based on actual data measured elsewhere in the network.
+For the first time in 2021 50% of VodafoneZiggo's total TB of data traffic is included.